-No such thing as a ‘perfect victim’Written by Andrea Zarate
+No such thing as a ‘perfect victim’Written by Rae Zarate

 When trying to comprehend the world around us, we depend on categorization and labels.
 It makes the overwhelming amount of information we take in every day more manageable.
 But when we start to categorize and label people, we risk losing sight of their humanity.